Many of us enjoy getting out for a walk in the fresh air – whether it’s to break up our days or get some peace of mind.

 Nordic walking has become a popular method for people of all ages and abilities to get outside, exercise, lose weight, and improve their overall health and wellbeing.
 It doesn’t require a certain level of fitness, only an understanding of how to use the poles correctly.

-Luckily, the technique is also fairly simple and easy to learn, so you won’t have to complete any lengthy or expensive training before you can get going.
+Luckily, the Nordic walking technique is fairly simple to learn, so you won’t have to complete any lengthy or expensive training before you can get going.

-Unlike regular walking which only targets the legs and lower body, Nordic walking provides a full-body workout that engages 80-90% of muscles in the upper body.
-It’s also great for building muscular strength, which is especially important in your 50s and 60s.
+Unlike regular walking, which only targets the legs and lower body, Nordic walking provides a full-body workout that engages 80-90% of muscles in the upper body.
+It’s great for building strength, which is especially important in your 50s and 60s.

-By working more muscles, Nordic walking increases heart rate (by around 10%-15% higher than normal walking), oxygen consumption, and calories burned.
+By working more muscles, Nordic walking increases heart rate (around 10%-15% higher than normal walking), oxygen consumption, and calories burned.
 In fact, this US study estimated that Nordic walking burns around 20% more calories than regular walking.

-When using the correct technique, Nordic walking can also be effective in tackling muscle tightness and discomfort developed from everyday routines such as hunching over a desk or watching TV.
+Using the correct Nordic walking technique can also be effective for tackling muscle tightness and discomfort developed from everyday routines such as hunching over a desk or watching TV.

 Angling the poles backwards and engaging your arms and shoulders in the full range of motion will automatically improve your posture and can relieve muscle stress.
-This 2017 study found that office workers who completed 12 weeks of Nordic walking reported that they had less pain in their trapezius muscles and improved mobility in their shoulders.
+This 2017 study found that office workers who completed 12 weeks of Nordic walking reported having less pain in their trapezius muscles and improved mobility in their shoulders.

 The extra support of the poles also improves stability and reduces the impact on joints as your body weight is more spread out.

-While increasing your normal walking speed or taking up power walking are effective ways to intensify your workout, Nordic walking is great because it gets your heart rate up without feeling like you have to exert yourself any more than regular walking, and you don’t have to perform higher impact movements.
+With regular walking, you can increase your speed or take up power walking to intensify your workout.
+However, Nordic walking is great because it gets your heart rate up without it feeling like you’re exerting yourself any more than when you’re walking normally.
+Plus, you don’t have to perform higher-impact movements.

-Nordic walking can help with preventing and improving certain health conditions
+It can help to prevent and improve certain health conditions

 Nordic walking has various beneficial effects on resting heart rate, blood pressure, and oxygen capacity.
-Plus, it can improve the quality of life of people suffering from certain diseases.
-It’s also been proven to lower blood pressure and reduce the risk of type 2 diabetes and heart disease by helping to keep arteries clear.
+It’s also been proven to lower blood pressure and reduce the risk of type 2 diabetes, heart disease, and certain types of cancer.

-Another benefit of Nordic walking is that it allows you to get outdoors.
-Both exercise and spending time outdoors have been proven to positively impact mental health and wellbeing.
+Nordic walking also helps us to get outdoors, which has been proven to positively impact mental health and wellbeing.

-Mental health charity Mind studied the effects of exercising outside and spending time with nature and recommends ‘ecotherapy’ as a clinically valid treatment for people struggling with their mental health.
-The charity has listed specific benefits of ecotherapy such as an improved mood, a boost in confidence and self-esteem, as well as reduced feelings of stress and anger.
+Charity, Mind, studied the effects of exercising outside and spending time in nature and recommends ‘ecotherapy’ as a clinically valid treatment for people struggling with their mental health.
+Specifically, spending time outside can improve mood, confidence, and self-esteem, and reduce feelings of stress and anger.

-If you’re interested in finding out more about the link between exercise and maintaining a healthy brain, have a read of our article on the subject here.
+If you’re interested in finding out more about the link between exercise and maintaining a healthy brain, check out our article on the subject.

 What is the Nordic walking technique?

-It’s sometimes confused with activities such as trekking, climbing, or trail walking, because all involve the use of poles.
-Although, Nordic walking uses an entirely different technique.
-When used for trekking, poles are mainly for stability and support, whereas Nordic walking poles are a specific health and fitness tool.
+It’s sometimes confused with activities such as trekking, climbing, or trail walking because all use poles.
+Although, the Nordic walking technique is entirely different.
+When trekking, poles are mainly for stability and support, whereas Nordic walking poles are a specific health and fitness tool.

 With Nordic walking, the poles remain behind the body as an extension of the arms, pointing diagonally backwards at all times.
 The pole technique is a basic enhancement of the regular arm swings you make when walking normally.
-They’re then planted behind the body with each stride in order to propel you forward; working the arms, shoulders, back muscles, and upper chest.
+They’re then planted behind the body with each stride to propel you forward – working the arms, shoulders, back muscles, and upper chest.

-Don’t worry if this sounds complicated – when you first take your poles out for a walk, there’s no need to throw yourself in at the deep end.
-To get a feel for walking with the poles, try simply dragging them behind you with your arms relaxed to start with; even that extra weight will create some resistance, which will exercise your upper body.
+Don’t worry if this sounds complicated.
+When you first take your poles out for a walk, there’s no need to throw yourself in at the deep end.
+To get a feel for walking with Nordic walking poles, simply try dragging them behind you with your arms relaxed to start with – even that extra weight will create some resistance, which will exercise your upper body.

-When you feel comfortable with this, you can try swinging your arms to get used to the motion; but remember to always keep the poles pointing diagonally backwards.
+When you feel comfortable with this, you can try swinging your arms to get used to the motion.
+Remember to always keep the poles pointing diagonally backwards.

-Next, have a go at planting the poles into the ground with each stride; opposite arm to opposite leg, as with normal walking.
-It’s important to take your time and keep practising, in order to get used to the movement and, before you know it, it’ll all come naturally to you.
+Next, you can have a go at planting the poles into the ground with each stride.
+As with normal walking, you want to swing your arm in motion with the opposite leg.
+It’s important to take your time and keep practising to get used to the movement and, before you know it, it’ll all come naturally.

-For a deeper insight into the Nordic walking technique, have a watch of the video below to see the basic movements involved.
+For a deeper insight into the Nordic walking technique, you can watch the video below.

 Heel-to-toe foot roll